 Globally, the proportion of adolescent girls aged 15-19 whose needs for family planning were satisfied by modern methods rose from 38 to 63 per cent over the past 30 years (see Figure 19).
-While there has been an increase
+While there has been an increase in meeting girls' needs across all regions since 1995, wide variation is observed.
+The Middle East and North Africa, South Asia and sub-Saharan Africa all had steady increases but still one in two or fewer adolescent girls have their demands for modern contraceptives met in these regions compared to three in four in Latin American and the Caribbean and more than 80 per cent in North America and Europe and Central Asia.

-Figure 19 Percentage of adolescent girls aged 15-19 who have their needs for family planning satisfied with modern methods, by region, 1995-2025 (SDG 3.7.1)
+Percentage of adolescent girls aged 15-19 who have their needs for family planning satisfied with modern methods, by region, 1995-2025 (SDG 3.7.1)